 Harvesting for this wine is done at night, is 100% manual and the production was gathered in 20-kilo boxes; the grapes are then spread over sorting tables.
 This allows them to guarantee that only completely healthy, whole grapes reach the fermentation tanks.
-After fermentation this wine spends a further 3 months resting on its fine lees (indeed, the 2017 vintage, made identically to this and soon to arrive in the UK, is labelled as a sobre lias).
+After fermentation this wine spends a further 3 months resting on its fine lees (indeed, this new 2017 vintage is now labelled, as per the photo, as a sobre lias).

 This wine has a greenish straw colour and is bright and clean.
 The Protos Verdejo is powerful yet fruity with green apple, citrus and tropical fruit aromas as well as white blossoms, fragant herbs and fennel hints.
 The flavours are very fresh, with good acidity, fruity, well balanced flavours.
 It is a complex wine, with a long finish.

 Intense and clean fruit aromas in this vintage, topped by citrics and white fruits such as banana and sweet pear, accompanied by light aniseed tones.
 Aromas enhanced by the cold maceration.
 This 2014 vintage shines by its strength and intensity on the palate.
 This crisp white wine maintains a balance of acidity and fruit density.
 Broad and citrus after nose with a long finish.